petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 Now let's show the value of having our project exist in reproducible form, addressing the problem we laid out in the introduction.
-We're going to delete our local copy of the repo, clone a fresh copy, and attempt to simply change one of the axis labels slightly.
+We're going to start with a fresh copy of the repo and attempt to simply change one of the axis labels slightly.

 TODO: Ensure this works if we delete the docker image, i.e., that is gets